fadillzzz/studious-spork/README.md

 npm run dev
 ```

+By default the API will run on port 3000.
+But you can override this by setting the `PORT` environment variable.

 # Tests

 There are some integration test cases that have been written using Jest.
 They can be located under the `tests/` directory.
 To run them, simply execute the following command: